kathrynehlmann/art-frontend/README.md

 # art-frontend
-Frontend of an Art app
+Frontend of an Art app build using angular, with a Rails API.